Ntrv3390/cli-based-dsa-visualizer-java/README.md

 Sorting The Heap

 -- Sorting is done in by converting the heap into a maxHeap and then sorting the data.

+# Visualizing HashMaps

+A file name myHashMaps.java contains the algorithms for adding, traversing, and removing
+the data from hashmaps.

+HashMaps are stored in an array of LinkedList and all the operations of adding, removing or searching is done in O(1) time complexity.

+Types Of HashMaps:

+-- HashMaps are of three types:
+   1: Regular HashMap - (Displays the data in random manner irrespective of in a which they were added.)
+   2: Linked HashMap - (Displays the data in manner in a which they were added.)
+   3: TreeMap - (Displays the data in sorted manner.)
+(Here time complexity becomes O(logn) due to sorting.)

+Adding Data in HashMaps:

+-- Data is added as a node in LinkedList and that linkedlist is stored in an array (i.e Array Of LinkedLists).

+Hashing Function

+-- Hashing Function is used to convert the raw text into cipher text (i.e. encrypt the data).

+Rehash Function

+-- Rehashing is done when the lambda (= no of nodes/size of array) is greater than a value k where k is constant.
+   When the labda value becomes greater than k, we make the size of array double in order to simplify the complexity of insertion, deletion, etc. This is not done on regular basis but is done once a year or two.

 # More coming soon!